spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/additional-logic-in-dependency-provider.md

 template: howto-guide-template
 ---

-"Additional logic in dependency provider" check checks the way how plugins are registered in the dependency provider on the project level.
+The *Additional logic in dependency provider* check checks the way plugins are registered in the dependency provider on the project level.

 ## Problem description